🩺 Diabetes for UK GPs

 Management:

-BP control, statin, antiplatelet therapy (aspirin 75mg if previous CVD), smoking cessation.
+BP control, statin therapy, antiplatelet therapy (aspirin 75 mg OD) if previous ischaemic CVD event, smoking cessation.

 Peripheral Arterial Disease